OpenFactoryTwin/.github/profile/README.md

 - [**ofact**](https://github.com/OpenFactoryTwin/ofact): The core OFacT framework — auto-generate digital twins from company data and enhance decision-making in production and logistics systems

 > **Own a related repository?** If you are working on tools, extensions, or research in the areas of digital twins, production simulation, or smart logistics, we warmly invite you to integrate your repository into this organization.
-Reach out via [contact](adrian.freiter@isst.fraunhofer.de) or open a discussion in one of our repositories.
+Reach out via e-mail (adrian.freiter@isst.fraunhofer.de) or open a discussion in one of our repositories.

 ---